- York University's school code is G007679.

 US Satisfactory Academic Progress Policy

-To maintain eligibility for US financial aid at York University, students must meet Satisfactory Academic Progress in their program of study as established by the University.
+The US Department of Education regulations state in order to maintain eligibility for US financial aid at York University, students must meet Satisfactory Academic Progress in their program of study as established by the University.

 You must meet the following requirements for Satisfactory Academic Progress:

 - Complete and pass a minimum of 20 credits per year

 - Maintain a minimum grade point average (GPA) of 4.0 (C average) for Ordinary Degree or 5.0 (C+ average) for Honors Degree.
 For further details on grades please refer to the information on grades and grading schemes in the Academic Calendar.